danishnicho7/MODULE-3/Ex2.md

 #Ex.No:2
-#Ex.Name: Write a c++ program to find simple & compound interest by using Hierarchical Inheritance (read the data In the order of p, n & r)
+#Ex.Name: Write a program to implement protected member with fractional values?
 ##Date:
 ##Aim: